baudren/NoteOrganiser/roadmap.md

 # Library
 [ ] special graphic for shelves (wood?)
+[ ] variable number of columns/line on the shelves
 [ ] resizing should change the number of columns/lines for the shelves

 # Editing